 Story #1: "At Least He Did His Army Service."

-During our early years of marriage, my husband (who learned in kollel full-time) worked part-time alongside secular mildly Leftist Israeli university students who all wore long hair pulled back in ponytails.
+During our early years of marriage, my husband (who learned in kollel full-time) worked part-time alongside secular mildly Leftist Israeli university students who usually wore long hair pulled back in ponytails.

 During free moments, these young men enjoyed interacting with my husband via chatting or short ‘n’ friendly religious debates.